BES2016Workshop/reproduciblecodeR/plotting.md

 > ### Challenge
 >
-> In a new code chunk in your R Notebook, use ggplot to make a plot of
+> In a new code chunk in your R Notebook, load ggplot2 using
-> the linear model created in the previous step.
-Colour the points by
+> `library(ggplot2)` and make a plot of the linear model created in the
-> species name.
+> previous step.
+Colour the points by species name.
 >
 > **HINT** Loading the cowplot package will change the look of the plots
 > to be more suitable for publication.